Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 Now that we had the coordinates, I had to put them on a map to view the result.
 I decided to use [LeafletJs](https://leafletjs.com/) to do this.

-So the latitude longitude data of the images was stored in this format in exif: `X deg Y' Z" lat, X deg Y' Z" long` with Y being minutes and X being seconds.
+So the latitude longitude data of the images was stored in this format in exif: `X deg Y' Z" lat, X deg Y' Z" long` with Y being minutes and Z being seconds.

 So this was the html skeleton to display the map: